 We are developing a protein-based biological (Link_TSG6) that has both disease modifying and analgesic properties in models of OA.

-Arthritis Research UK, a charity whose ambition is to transform the lives of people with arthritis, continues to support the development of this technology with the aim of bringing Link_TSG6 to the clinic.
+Arthritis Research UK, a charity dedicated to transforming the lives of people with arthritis, is supporting us with our efforts to progress our therapeutic to the clinic.

 - TSG-6 is a multi-functional protein that is expressed during inflammation and protects tissues from inflammatory damage; see https://doi.org/10.1016/j.matbio.2018.01.011

 - Many of the tissue-protective and immunomodulatory properties of mesenchymal stem cells (MSCs) are mediated by their production of TSG-6.

 - Our focus is on the 11 kDa Link module from human TSG-6 (termed Link_TSG6).

 We have discovered that Link_TSG6 has a unique combination of activities.
 It is:

 Link_TSG6 is a potential disease-modifying and pain-relieving therapeutic for osteoarthritis and other musculoskeletal indications.